morpc/morpc-qcew-standardize/README.md

 ## Inputs

 The process requires inputted BLS QCEW '.csv' files from the user.
-These files can either be obtained manualy at [QCEW website](https://www.bls.gov/cew/about-data/data-availability.htm) or automatically using [morpc-qcew-fetch](https://github.com/morpc/morpc-qcew-fetch) to automate the retrivial of QCEW files based on user-specified parameters.
+These files can either be obtained manualy at [BLS website](https://www.bls.gov/cew/about-data/data-availability.htm) or automatically using [morpc-qcew-fetch](https://github.com/morpc/morpc-qcew-fetch) to automate the retrivial of QCEW files based on user-specified parameters.

   1. Files must come from BLS QCEW and placed in input data directory (`./assets/input_data/`)